Last summer, we ran into an issue where sap was dripping off the leaves of a nearby tree.

 Ants are the real cause of this “sap”.

 Ants are the real troublemakers in this situation.
 They carry the aphids up the tree so that the aphids can suck the fluid out of the tree.
 This is so that the ants can feed off the sticky honeydew substance that the aphids are secreting.

 Basically, the ants are using the tree as a farm.
 They will herd the aphids up the tree and then protect them from other insects.

-To rid the tree of this aphid infestation, you will need to do the following.
+To rid the tree of its aphid infestation, you will need to do the following.

 1. Prevent the ants from climbing up the tree.

-Get some trickle or another sticky tape-like product that can be wrapped around the base of the tree.
+Get some trickle or another sticky tape-like product and then wrap it around the base of the tree.

-Make sure that it is wrapped tightly, as you do not want the ants to be able crawl up underneath it.
+Make sure that you wrap it tightly, as you do not want the ants to be able to crawl up underneath it.